MantasHesthaven/LynFarm/README.md

 - 'pavement_response.m' - calculates the responses in the defined half-space for a full tracked vehicle by the means of interpolation and superposition algorithms.

 ## Installation
 - Download LynFarm and ALVA on your PC.
-[ALVA Link](https://github.com/asmusskar/ALVA)
+[Link to ALVA](https://github.com/asmusskar/ALVA)
 - Make the LynFarm a sub-folder in the ALVA folder.
 - Open MATLAB
 - Navigate to the LynFarm folder og open 'user_input.m' to define a vehicle.